North Dakota Fighting Hawks men's ice hockey: Berry era (2015–2025)

-2020 Post-season Cancellation Due to COVID-19
+2020 Postseason cancelation due to COVID-19

-In March 2020, before College hockey playoffs began, the NCAA cancelled the remainder of all college sports 2020 spring season.
+In March 2020, before College hockey playoffs began, the NCAA canceled the remainder of all college sports 2020 spring season.
 The team was due to host Colorado College for a first round series for the start of the postseason, however, the NCHC tournament was canceled due to the outbreak of the coronavirus (COVID-19).
 Very soon after, the NCAA tournament was canceled leaving the season over for North Dakota.
 North Dakota set a home record at 18–1, the best in UND hockey history with a win percentage of .947.
 UND finished the year ranked #1 in the Pairwise with a record of 26–5–4.

 2021–2025

 In 2021, as a result of the ongoing COVID-19 pandemic, it was determined to play only league games in the NCHC.
 The first ten games of league play would start in a "pod" in Omaha at Baxter Arena in a three-week period to maximize opportunity to play all games in a controlled situation.
 North Dakota finished the pod in first in the NCHC and continued to roll into the rest of the regular season and captured their second straight Penrose Cup as regular season champions of the NCHC.
 The postseason tournament, instead of being played in St. Paul at the Xcel Energy Center due to restrictions from COVID-19, was selected to be played at UND's Ralph Engelstad Arena.
 North Dakota won the NCHC postseason tournament for the first time in their history making them the first NCHC team to win both the regular season and postseason titles in the same year.
 UND's promising season ended in heartbreaking fashion in the NCAA regional final round with a loss to rival Minnesota-Duluth in 5 overtimes, making it the longest game in NCAA postseason history.

 2022 brought continued success in the regular season for North Dakota.
 They captured the Penrose Cup for a third consecutive season.
 They entered the postseason playing host to Colorado College in the first round of the NCHC playoffs and swept the Tigers.
 A loss at the Frozen Faceoff to Western Michigan ended their NCHC tournament.
 They would be selected to play in the NCAA tournament but lose in the first round to Notre Dame ending their season.

 2023 was a disappointment to the high expectations coming into the season.
 Inconsistencies in their play in the early part of the year plagued their season despite playing better towards the end of the year.
-The team would finish tied for 5th in the NCHC standings, and ultimately bowed out in the semifinals of the NCHC tournament.
-The team would not be selected for participation in the NCAA tournament, which is the 3rd time in 8 years under Brad Berry they have not qualified.
-Berry was fired on March 23, 2025 following his tenth season, in which North Dakota failed to make the NCAA tournament.
+The team would finish tied for fifth in the NCHC standings, and ultimately bowed out in the semifinals of the NCHC tournament.
+The team would not be selected for participation in the NCAA tournament, which is the third time in eight years under Brad Berry they have not qualified.
+Berry was fired on March 23, 2025, following his 10th season, in which North Dakota failed to make the NCAA tournament.